jeffreycwitt/pl339/docs/27-regulation-proposals.md

 * For example, ideas like:
   * The Medium is the Message
   * The Living (oral culture) vs. the Dead (literary culture)
+    * What were some of the pros and cons, strengths and weakness of each culture according to Ong?
     * McLuhan sometimes refers to the electronic age as the second age of orality.
 Why?
     * How does the dynamism of oral culture re-emerge in the digital age?
+    * Do we see some of the strengths of oral culture noted by Ong re-occurring?
+    * Are we losing some of the strengths of literary culture noted by Ong?
   * Shannon's theory of information.
     * How does Shannon's theory of information make possible the kind of communication dynamism, speed, and scale that creates new "Latent Ambiguities" for us in the digital age?
   * Hyperlinks, Interconnectivity, Multi-sequence